 The vintage kitchen features that came with your house or rental—old appliances, dated fixtures, interesting floor materials—aren't always the choices you would have made if you had designed from scratch.
-But if you don't have the money to renovate (or you rent and can't), choose to work with your vintage features, not fight against them!
-These eight kitchens get it right.
+But if you don't have the money to renovate (or you rent and can't) or don't want to renovate, choose to work with your vintage features, not fight against them!
+These sixteen kitchens get it right.

 The vintage cabinet doors and drawers in the kitchen of Nicole & Ben's Eclectic Family Pad in Western Australia are kept a natural wood color, while the rest of the space is washed in white, giving a clean feel to the whole room.
 Add in a handful of colorful vintage accessories, and the room is a delightful mix of old and new.